Learning DNF through Generalized Fourier Representations: Fourier Expansion of Conjunctions for -Junta Distributions

 \section{Fourier Expansion of Conjunctions for $k$-Junta Distributions}

 In this section we consider the class of $k$-junta distributions \cite{AliakbarpourBR16} that model distributions where, intuitively, $k$ of the variables capture the complexity of the distribution.
 More formally, let generalized $k$-junta distributions be distributions such that conditioned on a set $J$ of size $k$ the remaining variables have a product distribution (uniform in the original definition).
-Similarly, a depth-$d$ decision-tree (DT) distribution \cite{BlancLMT23} induces a uniform distribution in each leaf of the tree, hence it is a $k\leq 2^d$, $k$-junta distribution. \citet{AliakbarpourBR16} showed that $k$-junta distributions are learnable in time $O(n^k)$ from random examples, \citet{ChenJLW21} shows that the complexity can be reduced with subcube conditioning queries, and \citet{BlancLMT23} studied learnability of depth $d$ decision-tree distributions with subcube conditioning queries, and extends learnability of functions under the uniform distribution to depth $d$ decision-tree distributions.
+Similarly, a depth-$d$ decision-tree (DT) distribution \cite{BlancLMT23} induces a uniform distribution in each leaf of the tree, hence it is a $k\leq 2^d$, $k$-junta distribution. \citet{AliakbarpourBR16} showed that $k$-junta distributions are learnable in time $O(n^k)$ from random examples, and \citet{ChenJLW21} show that the complexity can be reduced with subcube conditioning queries. \citet{BlancLMT23,BlancLST25} developed distribution lifting results for depth $d$ decision-tree distributions that allow, for example, to lift learnability of functions under the uniform distribution to depth $d$ decision-tree distributions and can hence be applied to DNF learning.

 It is interesting to compare these notions to representations of distributions using BN.
 First, it is clear that a generalized $k$-junta distribution can be captured with a BN with a simple structure.
 Some arbitrary DAG represents the distribution over the set $J$, and all other variables depend on $J$ and are conditionally independent given $J$.
 On the other hand, even limited BN provide flexibility that cannot be captured with shallow DT.
 For example consider a chain BN with $n$ variables with significant correlation in conditional expectations.
 For example, we can use $p(x_i=1|x_{i-1}=1)=0.25+c/2$ and $p(x_i=1|x_{i-1}=0)=0.75-c/2$ which is difference bounded.
 If a path in a DT conditions on $d<n/2-1$ variables then the remaining variables form $<d+1$ segments in the chain, and by the pigeonhole principle at least one segment has more than one variable.
 Then the conditional distribution is not a product distribution, and a shallow decision tree cannot capture such distributions.